Los Bravos: Reunions

 In 2004, the group reformed with Pablo Sanllehí, Miguel Vicens Danus and Mike Kogel/Kennedy.

 In 2015, Mike Kennedy reunited with Miguel Vicens Danus under the name Los Bravos, to record a new studio version of "Black Is Black."
 The new recording was officially released on iTunes and edited to create a music video.

-In 2019, Miguel Vicens Danus and Pablo Sanllehi inducted Bruce Game as the new lead singer to record a new album.
-They have released two singles in 2020 followed by four more singles in 2021 on iTunes and Spotify under the name Los Bravos.
+In 2019, Miguel Vicens Danus and Pablo Sanllehí inducted Bruce Game as the new lead singer to record a new album.
+They released two singles in 2020 followed by four more singles in 2021 on iTunes and Spotify under the name Los Bravos.
 These include "Gotta Be Strong" and "Chariot".